lkodinsson/MARS/Core/PHB.md

 ### Improvising Maneuvers

 Although maneuvers must normally be learned in order to use, you can also improvise maneuvers.
-If you do improvise a maneuver, you make all skill checks and attack rolls specified in that maneuver with a -2 penalty (not including damage rolls), and the stamina cost is increased by 1.
-If that maneuver is a standard, swift, or free action, it becomes one action speed slower.
+If you do improvise a maneuver, you perform the manuever as normal but with an additional cost of your choice: either the stamina cost is increased by 1, or the action speed becomes one action speed slower so long as it is a standard, swift, or free action.

 For example: You do not have the Feint maneuver, but intend to improvise it.
-You will get a -2 penalty on your charisma check to perform the maneuver, it will cost 3 stamina instead of 2, and becomes a standard action instead of a swift action.
+You do not want to waste any stamina, so you perform it as a standard action instead of a swift action.

 # Resting